Phate6660/pkg/README.md

     -m, --metadata <PKG>          View the metadata of a package.
 Note: Requires gentoolkit to be installed.
     -r, --remove <PKGS>...
 Remove package(s).
     -s, --search <SEARCHES>...
 Search for package(s).
+    -U, --useflags <PKG>          View the USE flags of a package.
+Note: Requires gentoolkit to be installed.
 ```

 ## Roadmap